 Sa Calobra is an unusual part pebble/part sand beach situated at the end of a gorge made by the Torrent de Pareis.
 It is one of the most famous spots on Majorca and has been an inspiration for artists in the past and present.

 There are two separate beaches in this cove.
-When you arrive (by car, coach or boat) in Sa Calobra you will see a small stony beach in front of a restaurant and you be tempted to think what is the fuss about?
+When you arrive (by car, coach or boat) in Sa Calobra you will see a small stony beach in front of some restaurants.
 However, if you follow the paved path to the right you will come to a short, narrow tunnel (well-lit) from which you will emerge on to the main Sa Calobra/Torrent de Pareis beach.

 The part of the beach which lies directly in front of the sea between high cliffs is very small, at 30 metres by 15 metres, and is made from gravelly sand.
 This beach is separated from the larger section of stony beach by the stream Torrent de Pareis.